qagroup-automation/masterclass-code-example/README.md

 ### Run

-To start it from command line, run:
+To start it from command line, navigate to the project directory (the one where pom.xml file resides) and run:
 `
 $ mvn clean && mvn test && mvn site
 `